-It has been estimated that approximately 1 in 4 adults has low total testosterone levels, especially those who are over 40 years of age.
+It has been estimated that approximately 1 in 4 adults have low total testosterone levels, especially those over 40.

-Testosterone is the primary male sex hormone and it's responsible for numerous body functions and processes.
-People with normal testosterone levels feel more confident, have more energy, increased libido, and sex drive, and are more stable from an emotional point of view.
+Testosterone is the primary male sex hormone responsible for numerous body functions and processes.
+People with normal testosterone levels feel more confident, have more energy, increased libido and sex drive, and are more stable from an emotional point of view.

 However, many men with low testosterone levels are reluctant to go the TRT route.
-They usually try their luck with testosterone boosting supplements which claim to improve libido, mood, increase energy levels, and enhance the quality of life.
+They usually try their luck with testosterone-boosting supplements, which claim to improve libido, and mood, increase energy levels and enhance the quality of life.

-But do these supplements really work?
-Are their claims supported by science?
+But do these supplements work?
+Does science support their claims?

 This article is going to provide an answer to these questions, so keep reading.
-You’ll learn more about testosterone boosting supplements, how they work, and whether or not they’re worthy of your money.
+You’ll learn more about testosterone-boosting supplements, how they work, and whether they’re worth your money.

 Studies Done on 50 Testosterone Supplements Show Interesting Results

-A study performed at the University of Southern California in Los Angeles reveals interesting details about testosterone supplementation in general.
+A study performed at the University of Southern California in Los Angeles reveals exciting details about testosterone supplementation.

-The purpose of the study was to determine if testosterone boosting supplements’ claims are backed up by the academic literature.
-It has been discovered that nearly 50% of the American adults take some form of supplements, including testosterone boosting supplements.
+The purpose of the study was to determine if testosterone-boosting supplements’ claims are backed up by the academic literature.
+It has been discovered that nearly 50% of American adults take some form of supplement, including testosterone-boosting supplements.

-Although testosterone boosting supplements are quite popular, there’s little to no evidence to support their claims.
+Although testosterone-boosting supplements are popular, there’s little to no evidence to support their claims.
 These supplements are also loosely regulated by the FDA and other health organizations.
-For example, the FDA made a statement mentioning that supplements are not intended to treat or cure a disease and they should not make claims such as “reduce pain” or “Improve libido”.
-With that being said, testosterone boosting supplements are filled with such claims in an attempt to attract a broader audience.
+For example, the FDA stated that supplements are not intended to treat or cure a disease, and they should not make claims such as “reduce pain” or “Improve libido.”
+With that being said, testosterone-boosting supplements are filled with such claims in an attempt to attract a broader audience.